pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 ### New contributing guidance

 Not so long ago we migrated our docs to a new static site generator adding a couple of awesome features along the way like AI search powered by [Mendable](https://www.mendable.ai/).
 In this release, we worked on adding more valuable content and added a new section with contributing guidance to the CLI for Microsoft 365.
 How to add a new command?
 How to add unit tests?
 How to add a new script sample?
-All that and much much more will become super clear after [checking out our docs](https://pnp.github.io/cli-microsoft365/contribute/contributing-guide).
+All that and much much more will become super clear after checking out our [contribute section](https://pnp.github.io/cli-microsoft365/contribute/contributing-guide).

 ### The fun never stops, improving our codebase